symaxian/Nitro/README.md

 ![Nitro Logo](logo.png)

 Nitro is a lightweight component framework written in TypeScript that focuses on flexibility and performance.
-Within Nitro every component is a class that may declare and consume input and that represents a single root element(as well as its styling and children).
+In Nitro, every component is a class that may declare and consume input, and which represents a single root element(as well as its styling and children).

 Nitro is:
 - Tiny